arjunballa/graphql-editor-create-react-app-example/README.md

 # Getting Started with graphql-editor-create-react-app-example

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) to create standalone reactjs app for https://github.com/graphql-editor/graphql-editor.

 ## Steps
 - Install all packages using `npm install`.